 The surface of the carapace and associated carapace fragments is relatively smooth, with no observable sulci and lacking distinct ornamentation.
-This distinguishes it from Boremys spp., Scabremys ornata (e.g., USNM 13229), and Denizenemys nodosa (e.g., USNM 8345), which have prominent tubercles (Sullivan et al., 2013; Joyce & Lyson, 2015).
-Portions of the lateral margin of the carapace are slightly upturned, to form a carapace gutter as also seen in Neurankylus spp.
+This distinguishes it from Boremys spp., Scabremys ornata (e.g., USNM 13229), and Denazinemys nodosa (e.g., USNM 8345), which have prominent tubercles (Sullivan et al., 2013; Joyce & Lyson, 2015).
+Portions of the lateral margin of the carapace are slightly upturned, to form a dorsolateral gutter as also seen in Neurankylus spp.
 (Lively, 2016).
 The axillary notch is narrow, with a gap of 10 mm compared to a larger inguinal notch with a gap of 30 mm.
 The carapace of the specimen extends 60 mm beyond the anterior end of the plastron.
 The anterior outline of the carapace is uncertain.
-The preserved posterior outline of the carapace in dorsal view lacks significant scalloping or spines, unlike the condition in Eubaena hatcheri (e.g., CM 115), Scabremys ornata (USNM 13229)and others, although subtle scalloping is possible but not verifiable due to preservation.
-S
+The preserved posterior outline of the carapace in dorsal view lacks significant scalloping or spines, unlike the condition in Eubaena hatcheri (e.g., CM 115), Scabremys ornata (USNM 13229), and others, although subtle scalloping is possible but not verifiable due to preservation.
+Similar to the condition in RAM 28750, many other Neurankylus specimens also lack scalloping (Larson et al., 2013), but the trait can be variable within species (Lichtig and Lucas, 2018).

 Phylogenetic analysis

 Due to poor resolution, the parsimony analysis terminated when the tree buffer was full, retaining a total of 75,282 equally parsimonious trees with a length of 360 steps were retained in the analysis.
 RAM 28750 was recovered within Baenidae, preserving the synapomorphies of a robust inguinal buttress (character 85) and lack of an epiplastral process (character 45).
-The strict consensus tree (Farke, 2023b) was poorly resolved for Baenidae, with Lakotaemys and Trinitichelys as sister taxa to a polytomy comprising the rest of the clade, including RAM 28750.
+The strict consensus tree (Farke, 2023b) was poorly resolved for Baenidae, with Lakotemys and Trinitichelys as sister taxa to a polytomy comprising the rest of the clade, including RAM 28750.
 This “wildcard” status for RAM 28750 is unsurprising given its incomplete nature, being scored for only seven out of 105 characters.

 Discussion

-We posit that RAM 28750 potentially represents a previously unnamed baenid taxon, based on the unique combination of features observed here.
-This includes the comparatively large size (~45 cm in maximum carapace length), omega-shaped femoral-anal sulcus, and trapezoidal anterior plastral lobe of the plastron.
-However, we refrain from naming this as a new taxon, because many key aspects of the shell are poorly preserved or missing, in addition to the lack of a skull.
-RAM 28750 cannot be confidently diagnosed pending recovery of more complete material.

-RAM 28750 shares many characteristics with Neurankylus spp., including relatively large size, unornamented carapace, presence of shallow channels (gutters) on the rim of the carapace, an increase in the width of the carapace halfway between the posterior and anterior extremes, and a trapezoidal anterior plastral lobe.
-However, the omega-shaped femoral-anal sulcus on RAM 28750 differs from the condition in Neurankylus spp., thus excluding that taxon (Joyce & Lyson, 2015).
-RAM 28750 may bridge the phylogenetic gap between Neurankylus and Baenodda such as Thescelus, given the mix of features seen here, but this hypothesis cannot be tested with the material at hand.
+We posit that RAM 28750 likely represents Neurankylus, based on the combination of features observed here.
+This includes relatively large size compared to most other baenids, an unornamented carapace, presence of shallow channels (gutters) on the rim of the carapace, a slight increase in the width of the carapace halfway between the posterior and anterior extremes, and a trapezoidal anterior plastral lobe with a squared-off anterior border.
+However, the potentially omega-shaped femoral-anal sulcus on RAM 28750 differs from the condition in Neurankylus spp., presenting an interesting difference (Joyce & Lyson, 2015).
+Given the mix of features, RAM 28750 may be a species that bridges the phylogenetic gap between Neurankylus and Baenodda, but this hypothesis cannot be tested with the material at hand.
 Alternatively, RAM 28750 may represent a previously unknown species of Neurankylus or an aberrant member of an existing species.
-The shape of the femoral-anal sulcus, the primary differentiating feature here, does show some rare individual variation within baenid species (e.g., Smith et al., 2017), and thus may not be sufficient to separate RAM 28750 with confidence from Neurankylus spp.
+The shape of the femoral-anal sulcus, the primary differentiating feature here, does show some individual variation within baenid species (e.g., Smith et al., 2017), and thus is not sufficient to separate RAM 28750 with confidence from Neurankylus spp.

+RAM 28750 represents the first report of Baenidae and of Neurankylus sp. from the Mesaverde Formation in the Bighorn Basin of Wyoming (see faunal lists of DeMar & Breithaupt, 2006, 2008).
+DeMar and Breithaupt (2006, 2008) reported cf. Neurankylus sp. from the Wind River Basin, but did not illustrate the material or list voucher specimens.